Skip to the main content.

 It offers you the chance to combine your skills and reduces your workload without compromising on the time devoted to growing the business.

-Interestingly, research has shown that investors tend to be biassed towards startups with multiple founders.
+Interestingly, research has shown that investors tend to be biased towards startups with multiple founders.
 Companies with more than one founder are more likely to secure funding from investors than those run by a single person.

 But finding the right co-founder can be a make or break for a startup.